Welcome:

 • Address challenges

-From our Let’s Talk drop-ins to our structured Violet and Roots to Reset programmes, we have created a pathway to inform, empower, and rebuild lives.
+From our Let’s Talk drop-in to our structured Violet, Violet M and Roots 2 Reset programmes, we have created a pathway to inform, empower, and rebuild.

-Our programmes are guided by the “Not Yet” approach, inspired by Carol Dweck’s growth mindset research.
-Instead of viewing setbacks as failures, we see them as part of the learning journey, where skills, understanding, and positive change may not have emerged yet — but with the right support, effort, and encouragement, they can develop over time.
-This approach helps individuals to develop perseverance, resilience, confidence, healthier behaviour and choices.
+Our services are influenced by Carol Dweck's “Not Yet” growth-mindset research.
+Instead of viewing setbacks as failures, we see them as part of the learning journey, where skills, understanding, and positive change may not have developed yet — but with the right support, effort, and encouragement, they are likely to develop over time; This approach helps individuals to develop perseverance, resilience, confidence, healthier behaviours to make informed choices.